Azornes/Comfyui-Resolution-Master/README.md

    - `height`: Current height value
    - `rescale_factor`: Calculated scale factor for upscaling

-### Input Modes

-#### Manual Mode
-- Interactive 2D canvas for visual resolution selection
-- Click and drag on the canvas to adjust both dimensions simultaneously
-- Dots grid shows snap points
-- Frame visualization shows the selected area

-#### Manual Sliders Mode
-- Independent horizontal sliders for width and height
-- Precise control over each dimension (64-4096px range by default)
-- Real-time value display next to each slider
-- Ideal for fine-tuning specific values without visual canvas

-#### Note on Available Modes
-Currently, the node supports "Manual" and "Manual Sliders" modes.
-The "Common Resolutions" and "Aspect Ratios" modes mentioned are integrated into the preset system rather than being separate input modes.

 ### Working with Presets

 1. **Select a Category**: Choose from the dropdown (e.g., "SDXL", "Social Media")